Table Of Contents

 • You can reduce your cloud costs by eliminating cost centers you don’t need.
 For example, you may decide to decommission an unpopular or unprofitable product or feature to cut costs.

 • You can identify areas where you can improve efficiency.
-As an example, you can refactor the unpopular/unprofitable feature, or the entire application, to improve its price-performance ratio.
+For example, you can refactor an unpopular/unprofitable feature or the entire application to improve its price-performance ratio.

-You are likely to reduce your cloud costs in either case.
-You can find out how we recently discovered $1.7 million in annualized cloud savings here.
+In either case, you are likely to reduce your cloud costs.
+Here, you can find out how we recently discovered $1.7 million in annualized cloud savings.

 3. Improve your margins